Data reports for practical questions

 The reports are static pages on hluska.ca.
 When a report needs generated data, that data is saved as JSON beside the report and loaded in the browser.
 This keeps the reports simple to host and easy to inspect.

-Most reports follow the same workflow: a local script prepares data.json , the report page loads that file, and the browser turns it into summary cards, filters, and tables.
+Most reports follow the same workflow: a local script prepares data.json , the report page loads that file, and the browser turns it into summary cards, filters, result counts, and tables.

-This structure keeps the reporting honest.
-The page can explain its sources, the generated data can be inspected, and the final result can focus on what the numbers actually say.
+This structure keeps the data available and the reports reproducible in your own hardware environment.
+The page can explain its sources, the generated data can be downloaded, and the final result can focus on what the numbers actually say.

 All data report projects